Harms of Gender Exclusivity and Challenges in Non-Binary Representation in Language Technologies: Introduction

 \section{Introduction}

 \thefootnote

 \thefootnote

-As language models are more prolifically used in language processing tasks and applications, ensuring a higher degree of fairness in associations made by their learned embeddings and intervening in any biased decisions they make has become increasingly important.
-Recent work analyzes, quantifies, and mitigates language model biases such as gender, race or religion-related stereotypes in context-free (GloVe~\cite{pennington2014glove}) and contextual (e.g., BERT~\cite{devlin-etal-2019-bert}) representations~\cite{bolukbasi2016man,De-artega2019bias,ravfogel2020null,dev2020oscar}.
+As language models are more prolifically used in language processing applications, ensuring a higher degree of fairness in associations made by their learned representations and intervening in any biased decisions they make has become increasingly important.
+Recent work analyzes, quantifies, and mitigates language model biases such as gender, race or religion-related stereotypes in static word embeddings (GloVe~\cite{pennington2014glove}) and contextual (e.g., BERT~\cite{devlin-etal-2019-bert}) representations~\cite{bolukbasi2016man,De-artega2019bias,ravfogel2020null,dev2020oscar}.

-A bulk of social bias studies on language models have focused on binary gender and the stereotypes associated with masculine and feminine attributes.
-Additionally, models often rely on gendered information for decision making, such as in named entity recognition, coreference resolution, and machine translation, but the purview of gender in these tasks and associated measures of performance focus on binary gender.
-While discussing binary gender bias and improving model performance are important, it is important to work towards reshaping our understanding of gender in language technologies in a more accurate, inclusive, non-binary manner.
+A bulk of social bias studies on language models have focused on binary gender and the stereotypes associated with masculine and feminine attributes~\cite{bolukbasi2016man,gap,dev2020oscar}.
+Additionally, models often rely on gendered information for decision making, such as in named entity recognition, coreference resolution, and machine translation \cite{10.1145/3372923.3404804, zhao-etal-2018-gender, stanovsky-etal-2019-evaluating}, but the purview of gender in these tasks and associated measures of performance focus on binary gender.
+While discussing binary gender bias and improving model performance are important, it is important to reshape our understanding of gender in language technologies in a more accurate, inclusive, non-binary manner.